Van Maanen 2: Characteristics

 The total mass of metals in the atmosphere of Van Maanen 2 is estimated to be around 1021 g—about the same mass as a large moon such as Ariel.
 These pollutants will sink deeper into the atmosphere on time scales of around three million years, which indicates the material is being replenished at a rate of 107 g/s.
 These materials could have been accreted in the form of multiple planetesimals smaller than around 84 km colliding with the star.

 White dwarfs with a spectrum that indicates high levels of metal contamination of the photosphere often have a circumstellar disk.
 In the case of van Maanen 2, observations at a wavelength of 24 μm do not show the infrared excess that might be generated by a dusty disk.
 Instead there is a noticeable deficit.
 The predicted flux at 24 μm is 0.23 mJy, whereas the measured value is 0.11 ± 0.03 mJy.
 This deficit may be explained by collision-induced absorption in the atmosphere of the star, as seen in certain white dwarfs that have temperatures below 4,000 K, as a result of collisions between hydrogen molecules or between hydrogen molecules and helium.

-Based upon the space velocity of this star, it made perihelion 15,070 years ago as then it was 0.95 pc from the Sun.
+A paper published in 2015 found that, based upon the space velocity of this star, it made the closest approach 15,070 years ago as then it was 0.95 pc from the Sun, although it uses an outdated and unreliable radial velocity measurement.

 Possible companion

 The possibility of a substellar companion remains uncertain.
 As of 2004, one paper claimed detection of this, while another discounted this.
 As of 2008, observations with the Spitzer Space Telescope appear to rule out any companions within 1,200 AU of the star that have four Jupiter masses or greater.
 No potential proper motion companions have been identified between an angular separation of 5 arcseconds out to 10°, ruling out objects with a mass of 75 Jupiter mass or greater.

+As of 2022 a candidate planet was detected via astrometry, with a mass between 0.4 and 1.1 Jupiter masses.